freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  The two-factor authentication device used with the workstation are not compromised by malware.

-Assumptions About the *Secure Viewing Station*
+Assumptions about the *Secure Viewing Station*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The computer is airgapped.
 -  The computer correctly executes Tails.
 -  The computer and the Tails device are not compromised by malware.

-Assumptions About the SecureDrop Hardware
+Assumptions about the SecureDrop hardware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The servers correctly execute Ubuntu, SecureDrop and its